Junction Triangle: History

 Historically the area was a centre for industry.
 The thin wedge of the triangle south of Bloor Street was almost entirely industrial lands, and industrial areas also lined the railway tracks that surround the neighbourhood.
 Factories made paint, ceramics, and chemicals in the area.
 The Ontario Stock Yards were also nearby.
 The area became home to the workers in the factories; by the 1950s this was a multicultural group of mainly Italian, Polish, and Macedonian immigrants.
 Later, the area became predominantly Portuguese with mass immigration from the Azores and the exodus of better-off Italian families to the northern suburbs such as Vaughan.

 Warehouses next to Bloor GO Station in Junction Triangle.
 The area was historically an industrial area.

 Beginning in the 1970s, local residents became concerned by pollution in the area.
 The proximity of homes and schools to heavy industry led to a long battle between residents and factory owners.
 The fumes from the plants were clearly detectable, and studies found elevated levels of a number of organic chemicals in the area's air.
 In July 1988 an explosion at a glue factory showered the neighbourhood with a yellow chemical rain.
 Residents blamed a series of ailments on the pollution, though studies found that cancer rates were normal.

-The Museum of Contemporary Canadian Art, located in a re-purposed textile factory.
+The Museum of Contemporary Art Toronto, located in a repurposed aluminum factory originally built in 1919.
 Junction Triangle saw a number of factories move from the area in the 1990s.